A Hard-Work Miracle

 Second, there are more resources out there today supporting change, and more knowledge and experience with what works, than ever, probably in the history of the world.
 And they are more accessible to more people than ever.
 It may be hard to see that at first because the opposition to change is so loud and angry.
 But the help is there for you if you seek it out.

 Third, you can’t do it alone.
-SSA is a symptom of deeper relationship problems, and you can’t overcome relationship problems in secrecy and isolation.
+SSA can sometimes be an outgrowth of past relationship problems, and you can’t overcome relationship problems in secrecy and isolation.
 It doesn’t work that way.
-You have to get the help.
+You have to get support.
 You have to do the work.

 Finally, it does take work.
 Change is a journey, not a stop at a drive-through window on the way to somewhere else.
 It doesn’t happen all at once, and it’s usually not quick.
 The experiences and feelings that created SSA didn’t happen all at once, and uncovering and resolving them won’t happen all at once either.